Skip to Content

 • Being a toddler

-All of these things can cause a bit of anxiety in your toddler.
+All of these things can cause little bit of anxiety in your toddler.
 Pair this with their need to test those boundaries and you have a perfect mix for a sleep regression.

 How Long Does the 2 Year Old Sleep Regression Last?